jonhull/ColorDebugView/README.md

 ## Programmatic Usage
 Use one of the following initialization methods to create a view:

-	ColorDebugView(frame: _CGRect_) //Creates a ColorDebugView with a random color and the given frame
+	ColorDebugView(frame: CGRect) //Creates a ColorDebugView with a random color and the given frame

-	ColorDebugView(frame: _CGRect_, color: _NS/UIColor_) //Creates a ColorDebugView with the given frame/color
+	ColorDebugView(frame: CGRect, color: NS/UIColor) //Creates a ColorDebugView with the given frame/color

-	ColorDebugView(point: _CGPoint_, side: _CGFloat_, color: _NS/UIColor_, isDot: _Bool_) //Creates a ColorDebugView at the given point.
+	ColorDebugView(point: CGPoint, side: CGFloat, color: NS/UIColor, isDot: Bool) //Creates a ColorDebugView at the given point.
-The side, color, and isDot parameters are all optional.
-By default it will create a dot at the given point with sides of size 64.0 and a random color
+	//NOTE: The side, color, and isDot parameters are all optional.
+	//By default it will create a dot at the given point with sides of size 64.0 and a random color

 Then add the ColorDebugView to a view which you want it to display in